 Red foxes readily eat plant material, and in some areas fruit can amount to 100% of their diet in autumn.
 Commonly consumed fruits include blueberries, blackberries, raspberries, cherries, persimmons, mulberries, apples, plums, grapes, and acorns.
 Other plant material includes grasses, sedges and tubers.

 Habitat: In the wild, the typical lifespan of a fox is one to three years, although individuals may live up to ten years.
 Unlike many canids, foxes are not always pack animals.
 Typically, they live in small family groups.

-Impact: Red foxes are implicated in the hunting of game and song birds, hares, rabbits, and so forth for their food, particularly in farm land and commercial land where ground nesting birds are bred, protected and raised such as poultry farms.
+Impact: Red foxes hunt game birds, hares, rabbits, and so forth for their food.
+In particular, poultry and ground nesting birds on farm land, commercial land is one source.
 They also also know to hunt through scraps of refuse bins and bin bags left on the street.

-- Make sure that small dogs and cats are brought inside at night
+- Make sure that small dogs and cats are inside at night

 - Chickens should be kept in secure coops with a secure mesh heavy gauge fence around them.
 At least 5 and a half feet tall.
 The fence should have outward-angled wire overhangs and buried wire aprons.